TusharDhage/aws/sns (simple notification server).md

 **step 1:** select 1 ec2 from the list.click on create status check alarm.

 <img src="SNS/ala.1.png">

 > select sent to and select your sns from options.choose your alarm configurations as below image

 <img src="SNS/ala.png">

-> stop and start again your EC2 for alarm status change.Now you will get email as per your alarm configurations.
+> stop and start again your EC2 for alarm status change.Now you will get email as per your alarm configurations